MetOffice/simulation-systems/source/WorkingPractices/developing_change.rst

 ..
   Link to page here for updating UMDPs
   Link to page here for updating JULES docs.
+  Link to details as to how to update LFRic documentation.
   (JW: These can be added later if required, but I will leave it for now to get the rest of the change development section done.
 We can open an issue if required.)

 .. _develop_metadata:

-Input Variables, Rose metadata and upgrade macros
+Input Variables, Rose Metadata and Upgrade Macros
 -------------------------------------------------

 Sometimes the developer needs to alter model namelists and input variables.